Optical probing of phononic properties of a tin-vacancy color center in diamond: Conclusion

 \section{Conclusion}

-Decoherence dynamics based on phononic interactions of SnV colors center are investigated in this letter.
-Linewidth broadening with temperature for SnV centers is measured to determine the single and two-phonon interaction regimes.
-We identify that single phonon processes are dominant at 4~K, and that a two-phonon cubic scaling starts dominating around 16~K. Through these measurements we also experimentally quantify, for the first time with an SnV, the phonon coupling rates at 4~K, the usual operating temperature for typical helium-cryostats.
+In this article, decoherence dynamics based on phononic interactions of SnV color centers are investigated.
+Temperature dependent linewidth broadening for an SnV center is measured to determine the single and two-phonon interaction regimes, including the challenging to measure D transition.

+We identify that single phonon processes are dominant at 4~K, and that a two-phonon cubic scaling starts dominating around 24~K. Through these measurements we also experimentally quantify, for the first time with an SnV, the phonon coupling rates at 4~K, the usual operating temperature for typical helium-cryostats.
 Consequently, the observed time scales are relevant for many applications.
+Using Eq.~\ref{eq:boltzmann} and extracted $\alpha_+$ enables further estimating the timescale for $T_+$ at 1.8 K, another standard operating temperature for cryostats, to 91 (8) ms. Since this value is around an order of magnitude higher than the currently highest recorded spin coherence time of 10 ms for SnVs \cite{Karapatzakis2024PRX}, it can be stated that the phonons will not be a limiting factor at 1.8 K or below \cite{rosenthal_microwave_2023}.

 CPT experiments are presented to show coherence between orbital levels and quantify the orbital phononic depolarization timescales.
 In particular, the orbital relaxation ($\gamma_{\rm -}$), which occurs in a few tens of picoseconds, is indirectly measured in the frequency domain, as it is very demanding to probe such rapid events in the time domain.
-A time scale of 30~ps is ten times shorter than the electronic jitter of standard avalanche photodiodes.
-We therefore confirm the improved resolution possible with CPT, an often-neglected advantage.
-We further verify the estimated rates by measuring the broadening induced by phononic processes to the D transition linewidth and extract a consistent result.
+A time scale of 30~ps is ten times shorter than the electronic jitter of standard avalanche photodiodes and at the resolution limit of state-of-the-art superconducting nanowire detectors.
+We therefore confirm the improved resolution possible with CPT, a promising advantage of CPT even to time-resolved measurements.
+We further verify the estimated rates by measuring the broadening induced by phononic processes to the D transition linewidth and extract a consistent result in Appendix \ref{sec: ap_Dbroadening}.

 Our measurements directly indicate that the upper branch of the SnV's orbital ground states is relatively short lived and therefore does not facilitate a practical qubit, similarly to previous observations with SiVs \cite{Becker2016NatCom}.
-The increased ground state splitting limits the $T_{1}$ to the ${T_{-}\sim30}$~ps characterized in this work which is shorter than the coherence times of spin qubits.
+The increased ground state splitting limits $T_{1}$ to the ${T_{-}\sim30}$~ps characterized in this work which is shorter than the coherence times of spin qubits.

 The extracted $T_{+}$ value of 958~ns also yields insight into achievable $T_{2,\rm spin}^\ast$ time scales as orbital excitation would provide an upper limit to the spin coherence times, when phonon-mediated dephasing is the limiting factor and other sources of dephasing (e.g. surrounding spin-bath \cite{Becker2018PRL} or gate-errors \cite{Debroux2021PRX}) play a minor role.
 This relation shows that CPT at zero magnetic field is a valuable method to estimate spin qubit decoherence, without directly accessing the levels themselves.